National Hydrogen Strategy

 The actions consider hydrogen in relation to exports, transport, industrial use, gas networks, electricity systems, and cross-cutting issues such as safety, skills, and environmental impacts.

-In support of the Strategy, the Taskforce also launched AusH2 – the Australian Hydrogen Opportunities Tool.
+In support of the Strategy, Geoscience Australia launched the Australian Hydrogen Opportunities Tool.
 AusH2 allows users to search for potential hydrogen production sites using powerful and customisable geospatial data capability.
-The link below is to a beta version.

 Premier Steven Marshall released South Australia’s Hydrogen Action Plan in late September 2019.
 The plan sets out twenty actions across five key areas to help scale-up renewable hydrogen production for export and domestic consumption.